shawnduong/zero-to-hero-hacking/writeups/active/otw-bandit.md

 ## Level 3 -> 4

 The password for the next level is located in the `inhere/` directory inside of a hidden file.
-First, we want to `ls` all files in the current directory to make sure that `inhere/` exists, and then we'll `cd` (change directory) into the it and try to `ls` for the file containing the password.
+First, we want to `ls` all files in the current directory to make sure that `inhere/` exists, and then we'll `cd` (change directory) into it and try to `ls` for the file containing the password.

 ```
 bandit3@bandit:~$ ls